BigSoftVideo/DOTEbase/glossary.md

 ### Active Media <a id='active-media'></a>

-When a media file or a transcript in a _DOTEspace_ are selected for display, then the media becomes active and is displayed in the [Media Player](#media-player) panel.
+When a media file or a transcript in a _DOTEspace_ are selected for viewing (:eye: icon), then the media becomes Active and is displayed in the [Media Player](#media-player) panel.

 ### Active Transcript <a id='active-transcript'></a>

 When a [Transcript panel](#transcript-panel) is set as Active, then when a new [Transcript](#transcript) is viewed that Transcript is displayed in the active transcript panel.
 Multiple transcript panels can be open at the same time, so one needs to select which one is currently Active.
-As a result, the others are unactivated.
+As a result, the others are deactivated.

 ### Annotation <a id='annotation'></a>

 An Annotation is a plain text note called a [Comment](#comment) about a specific [Clip](#clip).

+### Available

+In a [DOTEspace](dotespace.md), one can choose which Projects and Transcripts that are found by the crawler will be _Available_ :ballot_box_with_check: to the _DOTEbase_ engine.
+The default is available.
+When made unavailable, a Project and/or Transcript and its clips will no longer appear in Tag Manager, Collections, Searches and the Canvas.

 ### Cache <a id='cache'></a>